Donald J. Crammond, PhD

 Research Activities

-Dr. Crammond’s ongoing clinical research interest is to review clinical outcome data to determine the impact of various modalities of Intra-Operative Neurophysiological Monitoring (IONM) to prevent and/or reduce iatrogenic injury and to use neurophysiological mapping of the basal ganglia and cerebral cortex to map motor and language functions in various neurosurgical procedures in awake patients.
-For example, to map and locate eloquent cortical areas in tumor resection and in epilepsy surgeries.
+Dr. Crammond’s ongoing clinical research interests utilize the review of clinical outcome data to determine the impact of various modalities of Intra-Operative Neurophysiological Monitoring (IONM) and cortical and subcortical mapping, to prevent and/or reduce iatrogenic injury, improve clinical outcomes and to use neurophysiological mapping of the basal ganglia, thalamus and cerebral cortex to study the application of neuromodulation therapies, such as DBS and RNS, to treat currently indicated conditions and to investigate their application to treat novel medical indications.

 Media Appearances